New Zealand cricket team in England in 1927: Leading players

 Wisden Cricketers' Almanack for 1928, reporting on the tour, singled out the batting for special praise.
 "With scarcely an exception they played an enterprising game and in most instances made their runs in a style which told of intelligent coaching," it said.
 Six batsmen scored more than 1,000 runs in first-class matches.
 The tourists' averages were led by Dempster, with 1,430 runs at 44.68 runs per innings; by aggregate, Blunt did better, with 1,540 at exactly 44 runs an innings.
 Lowry, Mills, Page and Dacre also passed 1,000 runs in first-class games.
 In all matches, Dempster and Blunt scored more than 2,000 runs each.

 The bowling was less successful.
-Merritt, aged 19, took 107 first-class wickets with leg-breaks and googlies, and Blunt, of similar style, took 78.
+Merritt, aged 19, took 107 first-class wickets with leg-breaks and googlies, and Blunt, in similar style, took 78.
 But no other bowler took 50 and the fast bowler Cunningham failed completely, taking just five first-class wickets on the tour as a whole.
 In all matches, Merritt took 169 wickets.
 Blunt's all-round performance earned him selection as one of the five Wisden Cricketers of the Year in the 1928 annual.

 James, with 42 catches and 43 stumpings in the first-class matches, was also singled out for praise by Wisden.
 The rest of the fielding, it said, fell below normal first-class standards.

 Verdict and aftermath

-MCC reported in 1928 that the tour had been a success and the following year that an MCC side would visit New Zealand in the 1929–30 season.
+MCC reported in 1928 that the tour had been a success, and the following year that an MCC side would visit New Zealand in the 1929–30 season.
 As MCC also accepted an invitation to tour West Indies the same winter, and as several leading players excused themselves from both tours, the side that went to New Zealand was not especially strong.
 The representative matches played, though, were designated as New Zealand's first Test matches.

+Largely owing to the persistently poor weather, the tour was not a financial success.
+The Coates government, with the support of the Opposition, contributed £1,000 to help defray the costs.
+In order to make up some of the remaining losses, the New Zealand Cricket Council organised two matches in Wellington and Christchurch in November 1927 between the touring team and a Rest of New Zealand team.
+The touring team had the better of a rain-ruined match in Wellington, and won the match in Christchurch by an innings.

 Ceylon and Australia

-The New Zealanders had a stopover in Colombo during their voyage home and another in Sydney.
+The New Zealanders had a stopover in Colombo during their voyage home, and another in Sydney.
 On 8 October, they played a one-day single-innings match against the Ceylon national team, which at that time did not have Test status.
 From 28 to 31 October, they played a first-class match against New South Wales and lost by 10 wickets.